bndrmrtn/flare/README.md

 Flare is a simple programming language that is designed to be easy to use and understand.
 [Examples](https://github.com/orgs/flarelang/repositories).

+# IMPORTANT

+Flare will be replaced by Nubo, a new interpreter language with a much better interpreter and language features.
+If you are interested, here is the new repo: https://github.com/nubolang/nubo.
+It will be a powerful real-time programming language.

 ## About

 Flare is a weakly-typed, interpreted language that is designed to be easy to use and understand.